asreview/asreview/docs/source/intro/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes it can.
 You will have to export data from a database yourself, and
 import these into ASReview.
-For supported databases and formats, please
+For supported databases and formats,
-read the :doc:`datasets`.
+see the documentation on :doc:`datasets`.

 .. _no-abstract: